 By 2050 we will have a true network of mobility solutions, and automobiles will likely look very different from how they look today.

-Vehicle-to-infrastructure technologies will enable improved safety while allowing more vehicles to share the road.
+Vehicle-to-infrastructure technologies may enable improved safety while allowing more vehicles to share the road.

 The proliferation of digital maps and cell-based communications will provide better driver information and entertainment features.